mariah881/polkash_translator_project/README.md

 The model was trained and evaluated using the Polish-Kashubian Parallel Translation Corpus (Olewniczak et al., 2024).

 **Kashuby** (kaszub.
 Kaszëbë or Kaszëbskô) - cultural region in northern Poland, part of Gdansk Pomerania.
-It is inhabited, among others, by Kashubians (indigenous Pomeranians) (_Kaszuby_, 2024).
-Kashubian has had regional language status in Poland since 2005, and is spoken daily by 87.6 thousand people (_Język kaszubski_, 2024).
+It is inhabited, among others, by Kashubians (indigenous Pomeranians) (Wikipedia, 2024).
+Kashubian has had regional language status in Poland since 2005, and is spoken daily by 87.6 thousand people (Wikipedia, 2024).

 <img src="./assets/kaszuby.png" alt="Kaszuby" width="200" />